“Let’s change a couple of his A’s to B’s,” she told me.

 Do this by making wise choices during high school and intentional choices during the college application process.

-First, Grab the Ultimate College Prep Planner for Homeschoolers as a bonus to joining my newsletter.
+First, Download my FREE Ultimate College Prep Planner for Homeschoolers as a bonus to joining my newsletter.

 Your homeschooler can take online courses, community college courses, university courses.
 Getting a grade from an outside source is a great way of providing validity.